rust-lang/cargo/src/doc/src/reference/config.md

 rustflags = ["..", ".."]  # custom flags to pass to all compiler invocations
 rustdocflags = ["..", ".."]  # custom flags to pass to rustdoc
+incremental = true        # whether or not to enable incremental compilation
+                          # If `incremental` is not set, then the value from
+                          # the profile is used.
-incremental = true        # whether or not to enable incremental compilation dep-info-basedir = ".."   # full path for the base directory for targets in depfiles
+dep-info-basedir = ".."   # full path for the base directory for targets in depfiles

 [term]